leorrusso/appwalkthrough/README.md

 This is demo app that contains the component.
 You can work with the component standalone, we will cover it later.
 For installing it onto your environment please do the following
 1. Create a new canvas app
-2. App > Import canvcas app > Upload
+2. App > Import canvas app > Upload
 3. Once the package is loaded open the app

 ## Context